jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 *  Volume Group (VG) - The Volume Group is the highest level abstraction used within the LVM.
 It gathers together a collection of Logical Volumes and Physical Volumes into one administrative unit [^131].
 *  Physical Volume (PV) - A physical volume is typically a hard disk, though it may well just be a device that 'looks' like a hard disk (eg. a software raid device) [^132].
 *  Logical Volume (LV) -  The equivalent of a disk partition in a non-LVM system.
 The LV is visible as a standard block device; as such the LV can contain a file system (eg. /home) [^133].
-* Physical Extent (PE) - This is the unit of storage that a PV is split into (4KB or 4 MB
+    + Physical Extent (PE) - This is the unit of storage (blocks) that a PV is split into
-* Logical Extent (LE) - This matches the PE and is used when multiple PVs are added to an LG, to make the *logical disk*.
+    + Logical Extent (LE) - This matches the PE and is used when multiple PVs are added to an LG, to make the *logical disk*.
 The LVM counts how many extents are possible and makes this its *disk* so to speak.

+### Physical Volumes

 The first thing to do in creating an LVM partition is to figure out what kind of disks you have and what kind of partition scheme you want to use.
 Note that you can choose to use the entire disk ```/dev/sdb``` for instance or you can create a partition on the disk for use with LVM; if you do make sure to create the partition of type __0x8E__ LVM and not a standard Linux partition.
 In order to use entire disks you need to use the ```pvcreate``` command to *create* physical volumes, same case with the partition.

+### Volume Groups

 Once you have added the disks/partitions to the PV, now you need to create a Volume Group (VG) to add those PVs to.
 The command to add PVs to an LG is: ```vgcreate VOLUME-GROUP-NAME /dev/sdx /dev/sdy```.
 You can extend this volume group by simply adding another ```pvcreate /dev/sdx1``` command for example and then using the ```vgextend VOLUME-GROUP-NAME /dev/sdz```.
 There is also a ```vgreduce``` command that will remove a PV from a Volume Group.
 The volume group allows for a single logical management unit for multiple disk/partitions.
 This is useful as well for adding additional storage and removing storage devices that may have failed or are not performing at required parameters.

+### Logical Volumes

 From within our Volume Group (VG) we can now carve out smaller LV (Logical Volumes).
 The nice part here is that the Logical Volumes don't have to match any partition or disk size--since they are logically based on the combined size of the Volume Group which has extents mapped across those disks.
 Use the command ```lvcreate -n LOGICAL-VOLUME-NAME --size 250G VOLUME-GROUP-TO-ATTACH-TO```.
 The ```vgdisplay``` command will show what had been created and what is attached to where.
 There are options to make the LV striped extents as opposed to Linear, but that is an application based decision.
 Since LVs are logical they can also be extended and reduced on the fly--that alone is a better replacement for standard partitioning.
 The command ```lvextend -L 50G /dev/VOLUME-GROUP-NAME/LOGICAL-VOLUME-NAME``` will extend the LV to become 50 GB in size.
 Using ```-L+50G``` will add 50 additional gigabytes to an existing LV's size.